 - The three words “ChuckECheese’s Pizza” startling a new concept

-It felt empty because of the white background, and the mouse, outlined in a thin green outline, looks ridiculous and isolated in general.
+It felt empty because of the white background, and the mouse, outlined in a thin green outline, looked ridiculous and isolated.
 The general idea is there, but the execution is not very good and poorly thought out.
-And there have been modifications to the name because the only connecting word left is pizza.
+The name has also been modified because pizza is the only connecting word left.

 1993 – 1994